 The straight-through processing’s infrastructure provides fully electronic and smooth solutions to all aspects of the business cycle.
 Companies involved with STP must obtain the necessary computer software systems to facilitate various stages of trading.

-- Straight-through processing’s streamlined businesses and improved the accounting process, particularly in accounts payable and accounts receivable.
+Straight-through processing has streamlined businesses and improved the accounting process, particularly in accounts payable and accounts receivable.

 Understanding Straight-Through Processing